ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ####  *Using ETL for selective, one-way data transfer*

-Some developers need to provide direct access to a part of the database.
-The most common approach is to [generate a separate client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) for that purpose and grant it access to a dedicated, exposed database.
+Some developers need to provide direct access to portions of a database that also contains sensitive data.
+One approach is to:

+1. [Create](../../../studio/database/create-new-database/general-flow) a dedicated database which the public will be able to access.
+2. [Generate a client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) with "User" security clearance so that you can configure it to give access only to the dedicated, public-facing database.
+3. If the dedicated database is on a different cluster than the source database (optional), unzip and then [upload the .pfx certificate](../../../server/security/authentication/certificate-management#upload-an-existing-certificate) to the source server to enable the two to connect.
+   * Configure the certificate upload to give access to the source database.
-Then set up an [ETL](../../../server/ongoing-tasks/etl/basics) process from the source data to the exposed, destination database.
+4. Then set up an [Extract, Transform, Load (ETL)](../../../server/ongoing-tasks/etl/raven) process from the source database to the exposed, destination database.
+   * Set up a Javascript Transform script in the ETL to automatically filter the information passed from the source to destination databases.
+5. Check the dedicated database to make sure that the transform script did what you want it to do.
+   This database should only have the information that you filtered into it and is ready to expose to the public.

-In this manner, you can choose exactly what is exposed, including redacting personal information, hiding details, etc. Because the ETL process is unidirectional, this also protects the source data from modifications made on the new database.
-Together, ETL and dedicated databases can be used for fine-grained access, but that tends to be the exception, rather than the rule.
+With this approach, you can choose exactly what is exposed, including redacting personal information, hiding details, etc. Because the ETL process is unidirectional, this also protects the source data from modifications made on the new database.
+On the other hand, ETLs are ongoing tasks, so changes made to data in the source database will be reflected automatically in the destination database.

+Together, ETL and dedicated databases can be used for fine-grained filtration, but that tends to be the exception, rather than the rule.

 ####  *Setting User Access Levels*
-You can also do this by giving a client certificate a [User](../../../server/security/authorization/security-clearance-and-permissions#user) security clearance.
+You can also control access by giving a client certificate a [User](../../../server/security/authorization/security-clearance-and-permissions#user) security clearance.
 With this clearance, you can set a different access level to each database.
 The three "User" access levels are:

 * User [Admin](../../../server/security/authorization/security-clearance-and-permissions#user)